31 Best Eco-Friendly Mattresses: Organic & Non-Toxic

 • GOLS (Global Organic Latex Standard) certification is issued by Control Union and confirms that the latex used in mattresses contains at least 95% certified organic raw material.

-• FSC Certified when used in mattresses applies to latex and is used to verify that the rubber trees were harvested sustainably in a way that supports biodiversity, protects ecosystems, and follows fair labor practices.
+• FSC Certified, when used in mattresses, applies to latex.
+It's used to verify that the rubber trees were harvested sustainably in a way that supports biodiversity, protects ecosystems, and follows fair labor practices.

 By their nature, organic materials are free from harmful chemicals, pesticides, synthetic materials, and toxic dyes.

-To verify the safety of a mattress, you also need to check for health certifications.
+To verify the safety of a mattress, you also need to check for chemical safety certifications.

-The following certifications and labels are used to confirm that a mattress is safe, healthy, and non-toxic.
+The following certifications and labels are used to confirm that a mattress is safe and non-toxic.

 • GreenGuard GOLD certification ensures a mattress has low chemical emissions.
 It is especially relevant for anybody concerned with indoor air quality and exposure to VOCs (Volatile Organic Compounds).